 Students may receive only two C grades according to the graduate school policy.
 Students may be required to repeat a course in order to meet graduation requirements.
 Professional courses may be repeated only one time for a grade of B or higher.
+A student can earn no more than 4 letter grades of "C" or less in the professional program; more than 4 grades of "C" or below is grounds for dismissal.
 A student needing to repeat a course to improve the grade must repeat the course at the next scheduled offering.
+Students may be required to assume part-time status when repeating courses.
 A student's cumulative GPA must be 3.0 or above to proceed to Level II (two) Fieldwork.

-Students with a semester GPA of less than 3.0 will be placed on probation\.
+Students with a semester GPA of less than 3.0 will be placed on probation.
 Students with less than a 3.0 GPA after the third semester of three consecutive semesters will be dismissed from the MOT program.